 Printing: Gullons 416-531-7999

 Regular Contributors: John Valenteyn, Razani Fulwell, Rita di Ghent

 Canal Bank Shuffle Blues Festival

 Dr. Scott Peaker

-Derek Andrews, Jon Arnold, Noah Blackstein, Sue Bracken, Gord & Debbie Brown, Sharon Evans, Carol Flett, Joel Goldberg, Michael Malone, Ed Parsons, Suzie Vinnick, Trynie de Vries
+Derek Andrews, Jon Arnold, Noah Blackstein, Sue Bracken, Gord & Debbie Brown, Sharon Evans, Carol Flett, Joel Goldberg, Michael Malone, Donald Orr, Ed Parsons, Suzie Vinnick, Trynie de Vries